binarycraft007/tigerbeetle/src/clients/go/README.md

 defer client.Close()
 ```

-`NewClient` takes three arguments: a unique `uint32`
-representing the cluster ID, an array of addressess for
-all servers in the cluster, a `uint` max concurrency
+The third argument to `NewClient` is a `uint` max concurrency
-setting (`1` is a good default and can increase to `4096`
+setting. `1` is a good default and can increase to `4096`
-as you need increased throughput).
+as you need increased throughput.

 The following are valid addresses:
 * `3000` (interpreted as `127.0.0.1:3000`)